mobily-enterprises/best-webdriver/GUIDE.md

     await driver.newSession()

-The driver, by default, will use the browser's driver's`run()` method to spawn a `chromedriver` process, and will then connect to it and create a new browsing session.
+The driver, by default, will use the driver's`run()` method to spawn a `chromedriver` process, and will then connect to it and create a new browsing session.

 You can use any one of the chromedrivers available: {@link ChromeDriver}, {@link FirefoxDriver}, {@link SafariDriver}, {@link EdgeDriver}.

-When creating a session, the driver will use configuration options provided by the browser.
-For example if you type:
+The basic configuration is pretty empty.
+To see it:

     var config = new Config()
     var params = config.getSessionParameters()